 Here I was perhaps just a little disappointed in the truck’s enthusiasm.
 It felt like it needed a bit more low-down assistance to turn the electric drive torque into forward progress (so, counterintuitively I was wanting to look for a way to downshift to a lower ratio to help it along).

-As was proven centuries ago, what does up must come down and on the way down the other side of the bridge the e-axle under the eActros recaptured almost all the energy consumed on the climb up using the impressive five-stage e-brake (or retarder).
+As was proven centuries ago, what goes up must come down and on the way down the other side of the bridge the e-axle under the eActros recaptured almost all the energy consumed on the climb up using the impressive five-stage e-brake (or retarder).

 We got back to the base a little while later and as I climbed down from the cab I couldn’t help but feel more like I’d just driven an electric car (albeit a very big one) than a well-loaded semi-trailer!